This article was originally written by Stacey Feintuch. It has since been updated by an additional contributor.

-You can only ride your bike around your neighborhood so many times without getting utterly bored.
-Stop that boredom in its tracks by hitting up a new biking location.
-New Jersey boasts tons of bike-riding trails that are family friendly.
+There are only so many times you can ride your bike around the neighborhood without itching for some new scenery.
+Luckily, New Jersey boasts tons of bike-riding trails that are perfect for the whole family.
 So grab the bikes, load up the car and head to these picturesque cycling paths throughout the state.
-Here are some of our favorite NJ spots that are perfect for a family outing.
+This mix of trails is great for cyclists of all ages.

 Cooper River Park

 Details: Cooper River Park spans nearly 350 acres, running through Pennsauken, Cherry Hill, Collingswood and Haddon Township.
 It features two bike-riding paths—one 3.8 miles and one 1.35 miles, so you can choose the length best suited to your family.
 If you take an early morning ride, you might see birds, butterflies, dragonflies, bullfrogs and other wildlife in their natural habitat.

 Why I like it: There’s plenty to do once you’re done with your bike ride.
 Rent a paddle boat or kayak and head out on the Cooper River, or grab a bite to eat the newly-opened LaScala Birra restaurant.